macLovesOlives/ibm_hiringtest/README.md

 Known Bugs:
 -----------
   Some webbrowsers and operating systems do not support emoji display, although most do.
-If you cannot see the emoji's it is most likely due to a lack of support from the browser, try Chrome or a mobile browser.
+If you cannot see the emojis it is most likely due to a lack of support from the browser, try Chrome or a mobile browser.